Buttermilk Creek complex

-The Buttermilk Creek complex is the remains of a paleolithic settlement along the shores of Buttermilk Creek in present-day Salado, Texas, dated to approximately 15,500 years old.
-If confirmed, the site represents evidence of human settlement in the Americas that pre-dates the Clovis culture.
+The Buttermilk Creek complex is the remains of a Paleolithic settlement along the shores of Buttermilk Creek in present-day Salado, Texas.
+The assemblage dates to ~13.2 to 15.5 thousand years old.
+If confirmed, the site represents evidence of human settlement in the Americas that predates the Clovis culture.

 Introduction

 The Buttermilk Creek complex found at the Debra L. Friedkin Paleo-Indian archaeological site in Bell County, Texas, has provided archaeological evidence of a human presence in the Americas that pre-dates the Clovis peoples, who until recently were thought to be the first humans to explore and settle North America.
 The site's pre-Clovis occupation is supported by numerous lines of evidence including optically stimulated luminescence (OSL) dates ranging from 13,200-15,500 before present, undisturbed stratigraphy, and an extensive stone tool assemblage.
 OSL is a technique that analyzes light energy trapped in sediment particles to identify the last time the soil was exposed to sunlight.